Ken & Sherry Ford

 Ken is also a chaplain for Central Mason Fire and EMS, where he responds throughout Mason County to families in times of spiritual need, as well as the fire family.
 With more than two decades of experience as a firefighter and police officer, he knows firsthand the stress of the job.
 “First responders see much more tragedy in a few short years of their careers than most people see in a lifetime,” Ken writes.
 Many times these experiences lead to a crisis of faith.
 The chaplain ministry is "a ministry of presence" where Jesus' love and compassion is shown more than talked about.
 Through those actions of showing Jesus' love, doors open to the gospel for many.

-The Fords served InFaith as volunteers for four years and then as field staff since 2010.
+The Fords served InFaith as volunteers for four years and then as associates since 2010.

 Ken was a firefighter and police officer in both the county and city of San Diego, California for twenty-three years.
 After retiring from the police service, the Fords were led by God to move to the Northwest.
 Shortly thereafter ministry began to happen.
 Since the move, Ken has received a bachelor's degree in Theology, and a master’s degree in Biblical studies.